Sat

 Free cancellation (up to 24 hours before arrival)

-The Hostel Seminario Menor is one of the most traditional accommodations for pilgrims of the city.
-More tan two decades embracing people arriving to Santiago de Compostela.
-It is a very popular hostel among the ones who decide to do the occidental Europe routes.
-The hostel Seminario menor has been chosen between the best ten hostels on the French Way by users on the site Gronze.com, lets discover why.
+The Hostel Seminario Menor is one of the most traditional building welcoming pilgrims in the city.
+Over three decades welcoming everyone who arrives in Santiago de Compostela.
+It is a very popular hostel among those who venture on the pilgrim’s routes of Western Europe: the Hostel Seminario Menor was chosen among the ten best ones on the French Way by users of the pilgrim website Gronze.com: let’s discover why.

-The Hostel Seminario Menor opens its doors on a magnificent building located on one of the places with the best views of the monumental city, Belvis.
-On the neighborhood of San Pedro its name (Belvis) suggest beautiful view from its etymology.
-The hostel is in a privileged view point and it opens to a bucolic and calm scene of the historical área and the towers of the catedral.
+The Seminario Menor Pilgrim’s Hostel opens its doors in a huge building standing on one of the areas with the best views of the old town of Compostela: the area of Belvís, located in the historic neighborhood of San Pedro.
+Etymology suggests that Belvís is an acronym for Bela Vista (nice view) and with a reason: the hostel is located in a privileged viewpoint and opens onto a bucolic and relaxing view of the monumental area of the town and the proud towers of the Cathedral of Santiago.

-The Hostel Seminario Menor keeps the essence of the pilgrims experience, rest communal places, single accommodations, places for the self reflection, affordable Price and a difficult to overtake location.
+The Hostel Seminario Menor keeps the essence of the pilgrims’ experience: spaces for rest, private comforts, spaces for reflection, affordable price and an unbeatable location.

 Services